balanced/nacha/README.rst

         ...
     FileControl

-which we express as `bryl <https://github.com/balanced/bryl/>`_.
+which we express using `bryl <https://github.com/balanced/bryl/>`_.
 Writing is done like this:

 .. code:: python